HugoRCD/canvas/README.md

 ## How to Modify the Portfolio Content

 This portfolio uses [Nuxt Content](https://content.nuxt.com/) to manage the content.
 Here's how you can modify it:

+First check the `app.config.ts` file to change the global configuration of the portfolio, there is a lot of stuff you can change here.

 ### Articles